-It’s common to see greyhounds with muzzles while they’re out on a walk.
+It’s common to see greyhounds with muzzles while on a walk.
 These muzzles do perform a valuable function when you have such a large dog.
-It’s normal to feel put off by a muzzle because you think it’s restricting your greyhound.
+Feeling put off by a muzzle is normal because you think it’s restricting your greyhound.

 Muzzles may also make people believe that your dog is dangerous.
 However, that’s not the case; muzzles are an excellent idea for many other reasons.